Three Tips On New Year's Resolution

 TIP #3: TRACK YOUR PROGRESS

 Having a plan on how and when to tick off those goals can also reduce the feeling of dissonance and overwhelm from trying to change everything overnight.
+Make your time count and stay conscious of how you spend your time.
 Remember, time has a wonderful way of guiding us.
 As you follow through a system, success becomes easier.